The Hospital Club

 The Hospital Club, later renamed the H Club, was a members' club for people in the creative industries in London, England.
 It housed a television studio (h Studio), recording studio, screening room, live performance space, restaurant, lounges and gallery over seven floors.

 The club was located at 24 Endell Street, Covent Garden, on the site of an 18th-century hospital.
+It was founded in 2004 by the Microsoft co-founder Paul Allen and the musician Dave Stewart of Eurythmics.